Government of Canada / Gouvernement du Canada

 Marginal note:Licensed seller

-• (1) A seller who holds a licence must store their small arms cartridges in the magazine specified in their licence.
+• (1) A seller who holds a licence must store their low-hazard special purpose explosives in the magazine specified in their licence.

 • Marginal note:Unlicensed retailer

-(2) A retailer who does not hold a licence must store their small arms cartridges in a sales establishment and must ensure that the requirements of sections 273 to 275 are met.
+(2) A retailer who does not hold a licence must store their low-hazard special purpose explosives in a sales establishment other than a dwelling and ensure that the requirements of sections 244 to 246 are met.

-• (1) When a sales establishment is unlocked, small arms cartridges that are displayed for sale must be attended, kept behind a sales counter or locked up (for example, in a cabinet).
+(3) Flares that are displayed for sale must be kept behind a sales counter or locked up (for example, in a cabinet) unless the flares are in consumer packs.

 • Marginal note:Access